arturdryomov/pages/content/posts/2019-01-27-superior-testing-stop-stopping.md

 Install       | 10 seconds  | 1 second   | Tests don’t need APK transfer and installation.
 Check         | 30 seconds  | 1 second   | Tests don’t need manual clicking and comparison.

-140 vs. 42 seconds.
-I. e. manual checks consume ×3.3 more time than tests.
+100 vs. 42 seconds.
+I. e. manual checks consume ×2.3 more time than tests.
 Let’s multiply it by an approximate number of changes a developer makes daily — like, 50.
-Tests might save 1 hour 20 minutes a day!
+Tests might save 48 minutes a day!
 Crazy, right?
 Yep, I know numbers are from my head, but I can vouch that savings are real.

 ## Maintenance